 7. Gyukatsu (Beef cutlet)

-A wonderful beef variation of the popular pork-based tonkatsu (which we also recommend you try), this is a dish of deep-fried breaded beef, usually served with cabbage, barley rice, miso soup, potato salad, and pickles.
+A wonderful beef variation of the popular pork-based tonkatsu (which we also recommend you try) is a dish of deep-fried breaded beef, usually served with cabbage, barley rice, miso soup, and potato salad, and pickles.

 The preparation makes for a tender and crunchy texture and a very flavorful but not overwhelming taste.
 You won’t find this dish as easily as its pork counterpart, but if you do, you’ll be happy!